Facilitating a Protein Powder for Every Body, for Every Need

 There was a strong focus on muscle gain for overall health, bone density, or body recomposition.1 This challenges the industry standard of marketing protein powder solely for "bulking" or "shredding."

-Users view protein as a medical necessity for longevity, particularly the older demographic (40-60s) concerned with sarcopenia.
+Users view protein as a medical necessity for longevity, particularly the older demographic (40-60s).

-The challenges of information overload and balancing personal vision with external pressures also suggest opportunities: design interventions that streamline the planning process and empower couples to make informed decisions that reflect their unique needs and values.
+The challenges of information overload and balancing personal taste preference with health requirements also suggest opportunities: design interventions that streamline the shopping process and empower consumers to make informed decisions that reflect their unique needs.

 Feedback was organized into the following key areas: